New Referee FAQs

-Does grade 9 & grade 8 have anything to do with what grade my son is in school currently?
+Does Grade 9 & Grade 8 have anything to do with what grade someone is in school currently?

-They do not need to start as a grade 9 to take the grade 8.
-They choose where to start depending on your comfort level.
-They can always choose to upgrade to the following level the following year.
+You do not need to start as a Grade 9 to take the Grade 8.
+You choose where to start depending on your comfort level.
+As you gain more experience you have the option to try to qualify to upgrade

 - Grade 1 - International Referee

 - Grade 2 - International Assistant Referee

 - Grade 4 - National Official

 I tried to register but the system took me in a loop, now what?